ImperialCollegeLondon/INDI/README.md

 ![alt text](assets/images/summary_figure.png)

-INDI runs from the command line and when processing a dataset for the first time, INDI will require user input (matplotlib windows) which will be saved for future runs.
+INDI runs from the command line, and when processing a dataset for the first time, INDI will require user input (matplotlib windows) which will be saved for future runs.

 For more details: